nirzaf/fonte-admin-sb1-g23sfuak/README.md

   - Table listing all categories with columns:
     - Category ID
     - Category Name
-    - Associated Regions (display as tags or a dropdown)
+    - Associated Regions (display as tags)
     - Actions (Edit, Delete)
   - "Add New Category" button at the top.
   - Modal for adding/editing categories: